MonteShaffer/rml-bomo/05-implication-conclusion.md

 #### Time and Season Under Heaven:  Non-optimal diffusion
 For many devout Christians, there are significant hurdles to accept that the Roman version of events were not completely accurate.
 Many evangelicals have a strong belief in the 'inerrancy of the Bible.'
 Any issues with editorial manipulations of translators is a challenge for them.
 As I remind them, using the evangelical frame:  'God is still on the throne.
 God has got this!'
 Said differently, these 'errors' are breadcrumbs or clues that enable us to move forward with faith.
 To anchor, and pivot.

 For many devout Mormons, there are similar hurdles.
 'Inerrancy of the Book of Mormon' leaves behind clues.
-And is not the glory of God to seek truth and light from the darkenss?
+And is not the glory of God to seek truth and light from the darkness?

 ##### Pauline Gospel
-Most of what we call the New Testament has been identified as Pauline writing by most academic scholars.
+Most of what we call the New Testament has been identified as Pauline writing by academic scholars.
 The Epistle of Jacob (not James) is one exception.
 And it would seem, that Revelation was significantly editorialized from an older record before Pauline influence.
 Paul was born in Tarsus.
 Tarsus is likely just outside of the blast zone that occurred on 5 May 31 AD which Paul may have observed when he was about 26-years old.

 Paul was supposedly both a Roman citizen and a Pharisee.
 This is difficult to believe given that his inability to understand [Habakkuk](https://www.youtube.com/watch?v=ZCshIENR8xw) led to the creation of his own gospel, the gospel of salvation by grace alone throught the Messianic blood.